 Award: The recipient receives a generous fee reimbursement in the following academic year.

-Deadline: Materials must be received by the Director of Undergraduate Studies by February 15th.
+Deadline: Materials must be received by the Academic Program Manager by February 1.